tmzh/tmzh.github.io/_posts/2022-03-07-solvers-for-the-wordle-game-comparison-of-strategies.md

 ![Maximum Entropy Strategy](/images/2022-03-07-maximum_entropy.png)

 ## Conclusion
 Here is how the three strategies stack up next to each other.
+Entropy based solution is the clear winner by a mile.
+On the flip side, it is quite expensive to compute.

 ![Comparison](/images/2022-03-07-comparison.png)